frictionlessdata/website/site/blog/2017-06-26-pacific-northwest-national-laboratory-active-data-biology/README.md

 > We created a schema and started testing it.
 So far so good!
 I think this is going to work for a lot of projects which want to store data in a repo.

 As a real test of the generality of goodtables, we also tried to apply it to another project.
 This second project is a public repository describing measurements of metabolites in ion mobility mass spectrometry.
 Here, we are again using flat files for structured data.
 The data is actually a library of information describing metabolites, and we know that the library will be growing.
-So it was very similar to the ADBio project, in that the curated data would be continually updated. (see <https://github.com/PNNL-Comp-Mass-Spec/MetabolomicsCCS> for the project itself, and <https://github.com/PNNL-Comp-Mass-Spec/metaboliteValidation> for a validation script that leverages goodtables)
+So it was very similar to the ADBio project, in that the curated data would be continually updated. (see <https://github.com/PNNL-Comp-Mass-Spec/MetabolomicsCCS> for the project itself, and <https://github.com/PNNL-Comp-Mass-Spec/metaboliteValidation> for a validation script that leverages goodtables).

 Of course, technical issues that they have encountered have been translated in GitHub issues and are being addressed: